spiffe/spiffe/GOVERNANCE.md

 * TSC members are added (or removed) by the consensus of the existing TSC members.
 * TSC members may remove themselves voluntarily at any time.

+The current TSC members can be found at https://github.com/spiffe/spiffe/blob/master/CODEOWNERS

 # Decision Making